« Previous Page

 Different types of treatment are available for patients with breast cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Sentinel lymph node biopsy is the removal of the sentinel lymph node during surgery.
 The sentinel lymph node is the first lymph node to receive lymphatic drainage from a tumor.
-It is the first lymph node the cancer is likely to spread to from the tumor.
+It is the first lymph node where the cancer is likely to spread.
 A radioactive substance and/or blue dye is injected near the tumor.
 The substance or dye flows through the lymph ducts to the lymph nodes.
 The first lymph node to receive the substance or dye is removed.
 A pathologist views the tissue under a microscope to look for cancer cells.
-If cancer cells are not found, it may not be necessary to remove more lymph nodes.
-After the sentinel lymph node biopsy, the surgeon removes the tumor (breast-conserving surgery or mastectomy).
+After the sentinel lymph node biopsy, the surgeon removes the tumor using breast-conserving surgery or mastectomy.
+If cancer cells were not found in the sentinel lymph node, it may not be necessary to remove more lymph nodes.
+If cancer cells were found, more lymph nodes will be removed through a separate incision.
+This is called a lymph node dissection.

 See Drugs Approved for Breast Cancer for more information.